elf4j/elf4j-engine/README.md

 1. **Install**

+   * Prerequisite: Java 8+ for version 16.0.0 (exclusive) and older; Java 21+ for version 16.0.0 (inclusive) and newer.

-   To use this as a logging service provider in your application, see installation details [here](https://github.com/elf4j/elf4j-provider#installation)
+   * To use this as a logging service provider in your application, see installation details [here](https://github.com/elf4j/elf4j-provider#installation)

-2. **Use it for logging in the application:**
+2. **Use it for logging in an application:**

    ```java
    class ReadmeTest {